csgf/semantic-search-api/docs/index.rst

-Get only authors, titles and id of the resources
+Get only authors, titles, id and DOI of the resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - .. line-block:: REQUEST (HTTP method GET)